rtrompier/google-home-loxone/README.md

 This project allow you to get weather information from Netatmo Weather Station near of you.
 You can find all station here : https://weathermap.netatmo.com/

-1. In the configuration file, you have to set your Netatmo API Application information like clientId and clientSecret, your Netatmo credentials, and coordinate square around you
+1. In the configuration file, you have to set your Netatmo API Application information like clientId and clientSecret, your Netatmo credentials, and coordinate square around you (you can use https://developers.google.com/maps/documentation/javascript/examples/rectangle-event)
 1. You can retrieve rain information by calling : `http://YOUR_SERVER:3000/weather`